The point insertion technique and open $r$-spin theories I: moduli and orientation: Abstract

 \section{Abstract}

 The papers \cite{BCT1,BCT2,BCT3,GKT} constructed an intersection theory on the moduli space of $r$-spin disks, and proved it satisfies mirror symmetry and relations with integrable hierarchies.
 That theory considered only disks with a single type of boundary state.
-In this work, we initiate the study of more general $r$-spin surfaces.
-We define the notion of graded $r$-spin surfaces with multiple internal and boundary states, and their moduli spaces.
+In this work, we initiate the study of more general $r$-spin surfaces: we define the notion of graded $r$-spin surfaces with multiple internal and boundary states, and their moduli spaces.

 In $g=0,$ the disk case, we also define the associated open Witten bundle, and prove that the Witten bundle is canonically oriented relative to the moduli space.
 Moreover, we describe a method for gluing several moduli spaces along certain boundaries, show that gluing lifts to the Witten bundle and relative cotangent line bundles, and that the result is again canonically relatively oriented.

+{We then turn to $g=1,$ the cylinder case.
+In this case there are foundational problems in constructing the theory, whose origin is the fact that the Witten ``bundle'' ceases to be an orbifold vector bundle.
+We overcome this by removing the strata in which fibres are not of expected dimension, thus obtaining an orbibundle over the complement.
+We then extend the gluing method to $g=1$, and prove that also in $g=1$ the Witten bundle has canonical relative orientation.}

 In the sequel \cite{TZ2}, we construct, based on the work of this paper, a family of $\lfloor r/2\rfloor$ intersection theories indexed by $\h\in\{0,\ldots,\lfloor r/2\rfloor-1\},$ where the $\h$-th one has $\h+1$ possible boundary states, and calculate their intersection numbers.
 The $\h=0$ theory is equivalent to the one constructed in \cite{BCT1,BCT2}.